-Most MSP pricing pages are opaque for a reason, "contact us for a quote" lets every MSP price based on what they think a prospect will pay, not what the service actually costs.
-Here's what BC businesses actually pay for managed IT in 2026, broken down by tier, what should be included, and the hidden costs that make a cheap contract expensive.
+Most managed IT services pricing pages are opaque for a reason, "contact us for a quote" lets every managed service provider price based on what they think a prospect will pay, not what the service actually costs.
+This page breaks down what managed IT costs in Canada in 2026: the pricing models, monthly ranges by tier, what should be included at each level, and the hidden costs that make a cheap contract expensive.

-Per-user-per-month (PUPM) is the dominant model in 2026.
-One price per knowledge worker covers their devices (typically one to three per user) and all associated support.
-Aligns the MSP's incentive with yours: they do better when you're efficient and well-supported, not when you add devices.
+Per user per month is the dominant model in 2026.
+One price per knowledge worker covers their devices, typically one to three per user, and all associated support.
+It aligns the provider's incentive with yours: they do better when you are efficient and well supported, not when you add devices.

-Per-site is common for businesses with large numbers of endpoints per physical location, or for industrial/operational sites where "users" isn't the right unit.
+Per site is common for businesses with large numbers of endpoints in one physical location, or for industrial and operational sites where "users" is not the right unit.

 What 'Managed IT' Should Actually Include